 Wireless access is available in most areas of the Library.
 A UTORid is required to connect to the university network.
 Print jobs can also be sent from a laptop to the printers in the Library (more information).
 If you have any questions, please contact Richard Carter.

-Print jobs default to double-sided printing ($0.08 per side); single-sided printing is $0.10 per page
+Print jobs default to double-sided printing.
+All printing is $0.15 per page.

 Release and pay for print jobs at the black-and-white printers and then retrieve the print job at the Circulation Desk.